sendjainabhi/greenplum_healthcheck/README.md

 We recommend executing the GP Health check script in restrictive mode during off hours.
 This is because certain tests, such as `gpcheckcat` and functions like `gp_size_of_table_disk`, may take longer to execute in production.

+### Prerequisite

+- Keep the Greenplum Port Number and the full path to the GP Hosts file ready.

+### Instructions

 - Log in to your Greenplum environment as the `gpadmin` user.

 - Clone the Git repository `https://github.com/sendjainabhi/greenplum_healthcheck.git`.